karas84/ProjectZeroUndub/README.md

 - [wagrenier](https://github.com/wagrenier) again, for his excellent python version of [PssMux](https://github.com/wagrenier/PssMux), which makes this tool able to automatically undub all FMVs in the game!
+- [wagrenier](https://github.com/wagrenier) again, for his help with replacing all game models with the Japanese ones
 - [pgert](https://forums.pcsx2.net/Thread-PCSX2-Widescreen-Game-Patches?pid=240786#pid240786)
   and the whole [PCSX2 community](https://forums.pcsx2.net/) for the great patches that can be injected into the game